 A protocol between the Districts and Boroughs and Children's Services underpins the process.
-It also includes the working arrangements between all parties in relation to Looked After Children and Care Leavers.
-Following the HRA, a re-structure of Children's Services in 2019 and the HPSS being brought in-house to Surrey, a review of the protocol is underway, although it has been delayed by the pandemic.
+It includes the working arrangements between all parties in relation to Looked After Children and Care Leavers.
+Following the HRA, a re-structure of Children's Services in 2019 and the HPSS being brought in-house to Surrey, a review of the protocol got underway, although it has been delayed by the Pandemic.
 Mole Valley District Council's Housing Need Manager is the local authority lead for this workstream.

 The Council has amended the local connection rules applicable to care leavers wishing to join the housing register.
-The change makes an exemption to the local connection rules for care leavers who are subject to a Surrey County Council corporate parenting duty.
-Care leavers are also prioritised on the Register.
+The change makes an exemption to the local connection rules for care leavers who are subject to a Surrey County Council corporate parenting duty and they are also prioritised on the Register.

 We attend quarterly meetings with the Looked After Children Team and Care Leavers Team to identify young people who may need social housing in the future.
-Together, we aim to ensure a smooth transition for many in this client group, from care into their own private rent tenancies, supported or social housing tenancies.
-The meetings have identified that many of the young people were not joining the register and the meetings have helped to highlight to personal advisors and social workers that is an essential action to help ensure a housing pathway.
+Together, we aim to ensure a smooth transition, from care into private rent tenancies, supported or social housing tenancies.
+The meetings have identified that many of the young people were not joining the register and highlighted to personal advisors and social workers this is essential to help ensure a housing pathway.
 Joined up work is underway with the Corporate Parenting Team to understand future housing provision for Care Leavers in the Borough and across Surrey.

 Borough provision for young people and care leavers is good.
-We work closely with YMCA East Surrey who deliver Hillbrook House, a 44 room scheme for young people mainly aged 18-30 with placements also of 16/17 year olds, unaccompanied asylum seekers and emergency care beds on behalf of Surrey County Council.
-We have also provided capital funding to the YMCA towards delivering three move-on schemes for young people in the borough providing a total of 25 rooms.
-The most recent scheme in Horley delivered in 2021/22 received £600,000 capital funding from the MHCLG / Homes England 'Move-On' Fund and £450,000 Council capital funding enabling the provision of 12 rooms for young people with low support needs.
+We work closely with YMCA East Surrey who deliver Hillbrook House.
+This 44 room scheme mainly for young people aged 18-30 also takes placements of 16/17 year olds, unaccompanied asylum seekers and emergency care beds on behalf of Surrey County Council.
+The Council has provided capital funding to the YMCA towards delivering three move-on schemes for young people in the borough providing a total of 25 rooms.
+The most recent scheme in Horley delivered in 2021/22 received £600,000 capital funding from the MHCLG / Homes England 'Move-On' Fund and £350,000 Council capital funding enabling the provision of 12 rooms for young people with low support needs.